 I’ve spent an embarrassing amount of time researching reusable travel toiletry bottles—I’m talking hours of research over the past three or four years.
 It started casually, a way to procrastinate when I had to pack for a big trip.
-But it quickly became a habit: To this day, if I’m in an REI or a CVS, I’ll often drift over to the travel toiletries section to browse.
-In fact, while you were reading the news about the IHG ban of mini bathroom amenities, I was probably poking around online to see if any new options had popped up as a result of the announcement.
+But it quickly became a habit: To this day, if I’m in an REI or a CVS, I’ll often drift over to the travel-size toiletries section to browse.
+In fact, while you were reading the news about the IHG ban of mini bathroom amenities, I was probably poking around online to see if any new travel size bottles had popped up as a result of the announcement.

 But despite my constant research, I don’t need an upgrade right now: I’m flat-out obsessed with Matador’s FlatPak toiletry bottles.

 I’ll admit, I was skeptical at first.
 These “bottles” really look more like high-tech bags.
 They are not the chic containers I’d always imagined myself carefully lining up on a hotel vanity.
 But Matador offered to send me a sample, and, intrigued by the high-tech features, I wanted to give the FlatPak travel size bottles a try.
 Here’s my review of the Matador FlatPak and why they quickly won me over.